 Oregon's first north-south rail line required two decades to complete, beginning at Portland in 1869.
-Track reached Salem in 1870 and Roseburg in 1872.
-Track did not extend to Ashland until 1884.
+Track reached Salem in 1870 and Roseburg in 1872, but did not extend to Ashland until 1884.
 Federal land grants financed this early track building.
-Construction continued over the Siskiyou Mountains into California, and by 1887 the continuous route between San Francisco and Portland was completed.
+Construction continued over the Siskiyou Mountains into California and by 1887, the continuous route between San Francisco and Portland was completed.
 Meanwhile, in 1883, completion of a railroad along the Columbia River gave Oregon a transcontinental connection across the northern tier states.
-Late in 1884 completion of a line from Umatilla over the Blue Mountains established a second transcontinental link through Idaho, Wyoming, and Nebraska.
-Track mileage in Oregon peaked in the 1930's at nearly 4,350 miles.
-More than 90 percent of the track in 1927 featured both passenger and freight service, including 11 daily passenger trains between Portland and Eugene.
-Passenger trains served Medford into the 1950's.
-Other milestones include the formation of Amtrak in 1971, national deregulation of freight rates and routes in 1980, and acquisition of Southern Pacific by the Union Pacific in 1996.
+Late in 1884, completion of a line from Umatilla over the Blue Mountains established a second transcontinental link through Idaho, Wyoming, and Nebraska.
+Rail mileage in Oregon peaked in the 1930s at nearly 4,350 miles.
+More than 90 percent of the rail infrastructure in 1927 hosted both passenger and freight service, including 11 daily passenger trains between Portland and Eugene.
+Passenger trains served the Rogue Valley into the 1950s.
+Other milestones include the formation of Amtrak in 1971, national deregulation of freight rates and routes in 1980, and acquisition of Southern Pacific by Union Pacific in 1996.